gitlabhq/gitlabhq/doc/user/project/issue_board.md

 | **List**        | Each label that exists in the issue tracker can have its own dedicated list.
 Every list is named after the label it is based on and is represented by a column which contains all the issues associated with that label.
 You can think of a list like the results you get when you filter the issues by a label in your issue tracker. |
 | **Card**        | Every card represents an issue and it is shown under the list for which it has a label.
 The information you can see on a card consists of the issue number, the issue title, the assignee and the labels associated with it.
 You can drag cards around from one list to another.
 Issues inside lists are [ordered by priority](labels.md#prioritize-labels). |

-There are three types of lists, the ones you create based on your labels, and two default:
+There are two types of lists, the ones you create based on your labels, and one default:

+- Label list: a list based on a label.
+It shows all opened issues with that label.
 - **Done** (default): shows all closed issues.
 Always appears on the very right.
-Label list: a list based on a label.
-It shows all issues with that label.
-- Label list: a list based on a label.
-It shows all opened issues with that label.

 ![GitLab Issue Board](img/issue_board.png)